Jannik-m12/Regression-Monetary-Freedom/README.md

 ### URL: [Projekt-Repository: Regression Monetary Freedom](https://github.com/Jannik-m12/Regression-Monetary-Freedom)

+# Monetary Freedom is Key for Economic Freedom

+This project explores the role of Monetary Freedom in shaping overall Economic Freedom across countries.
+Using the Heritage Foundation’s Index of Economic Freedom (1995–2024), we analyze whether lower Monetary Freedom scores are associated with weaker performance in other dimensions of economic freedom.
+The goal is to uncover patterns and insights that can inform policy discussions and economic research.

 | **Section** | **Purpose** |
 | --- | --- |
 | **Project Title** | Monetary Freedom is Key for Economic Freedom |